k9ert/nosvid/README.md

 The sync command processes videos efficiently:

 1. It filters out videos that are already synced
+2. It processes videos in chronological order (oldest first)
-2. It only processes new videos up to the specified `--max-videos` limit
+3. It only processes new videos up to the specified `--max-videos` limit
-3. Each time you run the command with a limit, it will process the next batch of new videos
+4. Each time you run the command with a limit, it will process the next batch of new videos
-4. This ensures you can gradually sync all videos without hitting API quotas
+5. This ensures you can gradually sync all videos without hitting API quotas

 ### List Videos